 First and for most opening an embassy in Pyongyang would give the U.S. a “listening post” within the country, reducing our dependncy on gathering information from Russia, China, and South Korea on the nuclear program and the inner workings of the government.

-Finally, this process of formaly ending the Korean War and building diplomatic relations should be in tandom with re-building the hibernating Six Party negotiation structure from the Bush administration so it could develope into a regional organization.
+Finally, this process of formaly ending the Korean War and building diplomatic relations should be in tandom with re-building the hibernating Six Party Talks, so it could develope into a regional organization.
 This organization could help coordinate economic development, relief aid, and be the forum for dicussing a final deal to establish the Korean penninsula as a nuclear free zone and even reunification of the two Koreas.